rundutproject/hackinglab/README.md

 **After Running the script, the script will perform all the tasks automatically and will setup everything including termux configuration, python modules, termux packages, tools.**

-## ©️ Copyright Message
-Copyright © [2023-24] [CyberEdge]

-All rights reserved.
-This Python project, along with its code, documentation, and any associated files, is the intellectual property of cyberedge.
-You may not reproduce, distribute, or modify the contents of this repository without explicit permission from the owner.

-Unauthorized use of this project, in part or in whole, may violate applicable copyright laws.

-For inquiries or permission requests, please contact gmanofficial.contact@gmail.com.